 Is it Okay to Feed this to Kids?

 I mean, ultimately whether or not to give your children this Guinness Beef Stew is a personal decision.
-However, the there is no alcohol remaining in the stew, since the alcohol is cooked out.
+However, there should be very little (to no) alcohol remaining in the stew since it mostly cooked out.
 So it's "safe" to give to kids.

 Freezing Instructions

 To freeze this stew, let it cool down completely (first at room temperature, and then in the refrigerator).
-Then transfer the beef stew to an air tight container or plastic bag and freeze for up to 3 months.
+Then, transfer the beef stew to an air-tight container or plastic bag and freeze for up to 3 months.
+To reheat, let it defrost overnight in the refrigerator and then place the defrosted stew in a pot on the stovetop to heat up.

 Description